Barrister | Called 2016

 Children – Private Law

-Naomi accepts instructions from parents and other family members in private law proceedings.
+Naomi accepts instructions from parents, other family members and Guardians in private law proceedings regularly appearing in the Magistrates’ Court, County Court and the High Court.

 Naomi has a particular interest in cases involving parental alienation and has experience dealing with these cases where a 16.4 Guardian has been appointed.
-She also has experience representing the 16.4 Guardian.
+She has successfully opposed findings of alienation as well as successfully succeeding in findings being made.

-Naomi also has experience of cases involving religious issues including cases where the issue for the Court has been whether a child should be raised as a Jehovah’s Witness or other religions.
+She also has experience of cases involving religious issues, including where the issue for the Court has been whether a child should be raised as a Jehovah’s Witness.

 Naomi also has experience in dealing with cases where the child suffers from medical difficulties where this has significantly impacted on contact issues.
-Naomi has experience cross-examining Social Workers, CAFCASS and medical professionals.
+Naomi has experience cross-examining Social Workers, CAFCASS and a range of medical professionals.

 Naomi regularly represents parents in multi-day final hearings, fact-finds and directions hearings, including cases requiring extensive written submissions.

 She is keen to develop her experience in private children matters and has enjoyed a successful practice.
-For example, she has been successful in representing parents in fact-finds where findings have been made.
-She has also been successful in representing parties at final hearings and resisting orders for overnight contact and direct contact.
+For example, she has been successful in representing parents in fact-finds where findings have been made and she has also been successful in representing parties at final hearings and resisting orders for overnight contact and direct contact.

 Naomi has experience of representing clients facing committal proceedings in the family court.
 She has experience advising on committal and making arguments for strike out of such applications.